 They say good things come to those who wait, and that’s exactly the case here.
 For most students, the Interactive Qualifying Project (IQP)—often completed at one of our global project centers in the U.S. or abroad—is more than a year in the making.
 Follow 13 students through their IQP journey fifty miles away in nearby Boston, Massachusetts, and learn how their experience has forever altered their perspectives of themselves and the world they live in.

-of students receive a Global Scholarship to complete life-changing project work
+of students are eligible for a Global Scholarship to complete life-changing project work

 global project centers on six continents

 years of undergraduate project experiences through the Global Projects Program